LoqmanSamani/grn-designer/model/README.md

 ![simulation information](https://github.com/LoqmanSamani/master_project/blob/systembiology/model/figures/sim_info.png)

-*Extracted Simulation Information from Individual Matrix*
+*Figure4: Extracted Simulation Information from Individual Matrix*

 During each epoch of the simulation, the matrices for species and complexes are updated using a for loop that iterates through the compartments (for i in range(x):):